The-BAD-Toolit/BAD.tools/VMOST/Case Studies/NHS-Digital-VMOST.md

 ## Background

-NHS Digital has a bold vision: **To harness the power of information and technology to make health and care better** and uses VMOST Canvases to visualise and plan how they will achieve it
+NHS Digital has a bold vision: **To harness the power of information and technology to make health and care better** and uses VMOST Canvases to visualise and plan how they will achieve it.

 ## VMOST